naviud/playframework-log-tracker/readme.md

 ### Extend the LogTrackerCallable

-This is an optional step where to facilitate the track logs when `Callable` tasks are being used to offload tasks.
+This facilitates to track logs when `Callable` tasks are being used to offload tasks.
 If `Callable` tasks are in use in your code, you need to use `LogTrackerCallable` instead of them.

 ```Java
 public class MyCallableTask extends LogTrackerCallable<String> {